cms-tau-pog/TauFW/PicoProducer/README.md

 In case the jobs take too long, you can specify a smaller number of files per job with `--filesperjob` on the fly, or use `--split` to split the previous number.
 Otherwise you can limit the number of events per job with `--maxevts` if it was not already set in the first submission.

+Use `--skipevts` to speed up the resubmission by checking for missing files.

 ### Finalize